MartinRosenberg/OS-X-Shell-Setup/README.md

 - [Solarized Light theme](https://raw.githubusercontent.com/altercation/solarized/master/iterm2-colors-solarized/Solarized%20Light.itermcolors)
 - [More themes @ iterm2colorschemes](http://iterm2colorschemes.com/)

 Just save it somewhere and open the file(s).
 The color settings will be imported into iTerm2.
-Apply them in iTerm through iTerm -> preferences -> profiles -> colors -> load presets.
+Apply them in iTerm through **iTerm2 → Preferences → Profiles → Colors → Color Presets**.
 You can create a different profile other than `Default` if you wish to do so.

 # Oh My Zsh